Let's Crack Into It!

 Watch the video or follow the step-by-step instructions for Ultralock below.

 WHAT YOU NEED

-- Holdfast Gorilla Grip – supplied with the board at no extra cost.
+- Holdfast Gorilla Grip for glueing the edges – supplied with the board at no extra cost.

 - No. 8 gauge x 50mm countersunk screws (recommended)